2019 Battle 4 Atlantis tournament: Bracket, scores, schedule | NCAA.com

-The 2019 Battle 4 Atlantis tournament continues on Thursday, Nov.
-28. Below, find the bracket, schedule, scores and teams.
+The 2019 Battle 4 Atlantis tournament ended Friday, Nov.
+29. Below, find the bracket, schedule, scores and teams.
+Michigan crushed Gonzaga to win the title, 82-64.

+The Wolverines remained undefeated by shooting 54 percent in beating No. 8 Gonzaga.
+Isaiah Livers led all players by scoring 21 points on 8-for-11 shooting (5-for-8 on 3-pointers).
+In the third-place game, No. 6 North Carolina got by No. 11 Oregon, 78-74, behind Cole Anthony.

-The games are played on Paradise Island (Nassau in the Bahamas).
+The games were played on Paradise Island (Nassau in the Bahamas).
 Virginia defeated Washington in the title game last year.
 Oklahoma took third place.
-There are four games each day during the tournament, and Oregon topped Seton Hall to cap off Wednesday's fist round.

 Battle 4 Atlantis: Tournament bracket